CPCS Telehandler (A17)

-The CPCS Telehandler course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold a operators ticket.
-They be able to work on site once they have obtained the ticket.
+The CPCS Telehandler course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold an operators ticket.
+They’ll be able to work on site once they have obtained the ticket.
 It is likely that the plant operator’s card will soon be compulsory.
-This will be highly relevant for those who want to work on site and operate a telehandler.
-It is advised that people obtain the card in preparation.

-Either novice operators who need a full novice course or experienced operators requiring a one day practical and theory test.
+Those who want to work on site and operate a telehandler.
+Novice operators who need a full novice course or experienced operators requiring a practical and theory test.
 Experienced operators need only undertake the Technical Test (theory and practical elements).

 The delegate will then partake in the practical examination in which the delegate will have to follow instructions from a tester.

 It is advised that people obtain the telehandler card in preparation.
 Delegates need to have a current Health and Safety test pass and it must have been attended in the last two years.
 Once this is completed the delegate then can sit the practical and theory test.

 To arrange a training course, if you have any further questions, or if you would like to speak to one of the 3B Training specialists, don’t hesitate to get in touch or email us via firstname.lastname@example.org.
 If you are considering any further training, you can book a course here or find out more about our other Plant training courses.

 Are you looking for a career in the construction industry?